 Uneven Progress: Recent Trends in Academic Performance Among U.S. School Districts.

-American Education Research Journal. ●
+American Education Research Journal ●

 Kaylee T. Matheny *, Marissa E. Thompson*, Carrie Townley Flores*, and Sean F. Reardon